kaaengine/kaa/docs/reference/input.rst

 .. class:: MouseButton

-Enum type for referencing mouse buttons when working with :class:`MouseManager` and :class:`MouseEvent`.
+Enum type for referencing mouse buttons when working with :class:`MouseManager` and :class:`MouseButtonEvent`.

 Available values are: